abhishekag03/Spoken-Language-Classification/README.md

 Multiclass classification - Hindi, Kannada, Dutch, Arabic, South Korean, Thai Audio segmentation - Detect English and Hindi segments in the code mixed audio file

-The code for Binary Language Classification is in "Spoken_Language_Binary_Classification.ipynb" The code for Multi Language Classification is in "Spoken_Language_Multi_Classification.ipynb"
+The code for Binary Language Classification and Audio segmentation is in "Spoken_Language_Binary_Classification.ipynb" The code for Multi Language Classification is in "Spoken_Language_Multi_Classification.ipynb"